hslu-ige-laes/lcm/docs/docs/modules/flatElectricity/userinterface.md

 **Common electricity (building equipment, common lighting)**
 - included: e.g. for single family houses with main meter
 - excluded:  e.g. for multi family houses where the meter of the flat gets analyzed.
-Normally the coomon electricity is measured by a separate meter.
+Normally the common electricity is measured by a separate meter.

 <hr>